payu-india/CMS-Chatbot/reference/Loyalty Rewards/transaction-enquiry-apis/fetch-refund-transactions-api-loyalty-rewards.md

 metadata:
   robots: index
 ---
-Fetch refund-related loyalty points transactions using this API.
+The **Fetch Refund Transactions** API is used to fetch a list of refund-related loyalty points transactions using this API.

 **Endpoint**